thomasgtaylor/how.wtf/content/post/2023-03-18-passing-variables-to-jq.md

 ---
-title: Passing variables to jq
-date: 2023-03-18T01:40:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-03-18 01:40:00-04:00
 description: How to pass a shell variable to jq filters
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Passing variables to jq
 ---

 Passing a shell / bash variable / environment variable to `jq` is simple using the native functionality of: